Tree of the Year (United Kingdom): Format

 The four national competitions are held across July, August, and September, with ten shortlisted trees ranked by public vote via the Woodland Trust’s website.
 Nominations can be submitted by any individual or organisation up to 30 June.
 Of these, nine trees are selected by a panel of independent experts, with a tenth added to the shortlist as a public nomination.
 All ten then go forward to the public vote.
-Each national winner receives a £1,000 grant from the People's Postcode Lottery to be used for any purpose in relation to the tree – this could range from a survey or health check, remedial works, plaques and signs or a celebratory event.
-A selection of the shortlisted trees also receive grants of £500.
 Following the public vote, one of the four trees is selected by a panel of experts to become Britain's Tree of the Year and be nominated as the entry into the European awards, voting for which runs through January and February of the following year.
 In 2018 the Woodland Trust switched format, such that the overall British winner was decided by a public vote co-ordinated with the BBC's The One Show.

 In 2019 the competition reverted to a panel of judges to select the overall British entrant, though the title "Britain's Tree of the Year" was not used.
 Individual national trees of the year were not chosen in 2021, with a public vote selecting the winner from a shortlist of ten from across Britain.
 Individual winners were again not chosen in 2022, with Britain's Tree of the Year being selected by judges from a shortlist of twelve from across all four countries.